 If you wish to open .oxps format documents in Windows 7, you will have to install the OXPS to XPS Converter Tool.

-Using this tool, you will be able to convert the .oxps file created in Windows 8, to an .xps file and the use the XPS Viewer in Windows 7 to view the converted .xps file, says KB2732059.
+Using this tool, you will be able to convert the .oxps file created in Windows 10/8, to an .xps file and then use the XPS Viewer in Windows 7 to view the converted .xps file, says KB2732059.

 XpsConverter /XPS /InputFile=sample.oxps /OutputFile=sample.xps